LastAncientOne/LastAncientOne.github.io/index.md

 💻 🔢 🔣 🤖 I love mathematics, statistics, data, programming, data science, machine learning, and deep learning.

 💵 💰 💸 📈 📉 I am into investment, finance, and quantitative research.
+I have strong passion for investment.

 🌱 I'm addict to learning and growing everyday.